 Protecting against double taxation

 Unlike almost every other country in the world, the U.S. imposes taxes on citizenship and on worldwide income.
 This makes the tax treaty more crucial than in other countries that may only tax based on residency.
 If you are a German citizen living in Israel with purely Israeli income, you don’t have to worry about German taxes.
 However, if you are also a U.S. citizen or green card holder, you not only have to file tax returns in the U.S. on your Israeli income, but you may even pay U.S. taxes.
-For example, someone born in Israel, who has never stepped foot in the U.S., has only Israel source income, but was born to U.S. parents and is therefore a U.S. citizen themselves, would need to file and pay taxes in the U.S. This is a well-known phenomenon called the “Accidental American”.
+For example, someone born in Israel, who has never stepped foot in the U.S., has only Israel source income, but was born a U.S. citizen, would need to file and might even need to pay taxes in the U.S. This is a well-known phenomenon called the “Accidental American”.
 So what does the treaty do?
 It explains how the taxes should work between the two countries and when Israel or the U.S. gets the “first bite” of taxes.

 You may ask: doesn’t the treaty protect against double taxation?
 It does have an article to this effect.
 However, while you are generally not subject to double taxation, you are subject to the highest rates in either of the two countries in each category of income.

-As a quick example, if you have dividends which the U.S. taxes at a rate of 20% and Israel taxes at 25%, you will end up paying 25% since that’s the highest rate.
+As a quick example, if you have dividends which the U.S. taxes at a rate of 20% and Israel taxes at 25%, you will only have to pay Israel the additional 5%.
 At the same time, if you have Israeli interest income, you can pay as low as 10% in Israel, but the U.S. will tax you up to 37%.
 The U.S. may allow a credit for the taxes you pay in Israel, but you will have to pay the additional 27% to the U.S.

 Additionally, the treaty gives some protection in certain circumstances to non-U.S. citizens that have U.S. income.
 For example, an Israeli that went to the U.S. for university, or has a pension from when they worked in the U.S. for a number of years.
 The treaty clarifies if this type of income is taxable or not.
 That being said, let’s go through some of the more common and helpful treaty positions to be aware of.